ygguser/peers_updater/README.md

 ```

 The utility can be run on a schedule using cron (Linux) or using another scheduler (Windows).

+Updating the configuration file on a schedule probably makes sense no more than once a week.
+Because there is little chance that 2-3-4 peers specified in the configuration file will stop working at the same time during the week.

 #### Build from source